-Rule 1.15(e) informed consent as impacted by In Re Ponds - what is needed?
+Rule 1.15(e) informed consent - what is needed?

 - Flat fees normally are entrusted

 - Un-entrusted fee will be treated as the lawyer's property

 - Lawyer must work for the fee to keep it

 - Lawyer must explain the benefit or service

 - Lawyer must refund any fee not earned

-- Fee is subject to the lawyer's creditors
+- Fee is subject to the lawyer's creditors What is the message sent by this?